Shadow and stability of quantum-corrected black holes: The strategy to generate exterior solutions

 As collapse goes on, a quantum-corrected BH will form with the occurrence of horizon for a large $M$.
 Note that the exterior metric \eqref{eq:exterior-metric} is static.
 Hence the vector field $\xi^a=\left(\frac{\partial}{\partial t}\right)^a$ is a Killing vector field.
 By definition, the Killing horizon ${\cal K}$ is a null hypersurface determined by $\left.\xi^a\xi_a\right|_{\cal K}=0$.
 Therefore, the Killing horizon corresponds to the surface with radius $r$ satisfying $f(r)=0$.
-The functions $f(r)$ of the quantum-corrected BH is compared to that of Schwarzschild BH in Fig. \ref{fig:f-r}.
-Interestingly, it is easy to see from Fig. \ref{fig:f-r} that the quantum-corrected BH has two Killing horizons at $f(r)=0$, while there is only one horizon in the BH of classical theory.
+The functions $f(r)$ of the quantum-corrected BHs are compared to that of Schwarzschild BH in Fig.~\ref{fig:f-r}.
+Interestingly, it is easy to see from Fig.~\ref{fig:f-r} that each of the quantum-corrected BHs has two Killing horizons at $f(r)=0$, while there is only one horizon in the BH of classical theory.
 It turns out that the three horizons, the event, Killing and apparent horizons, are the same for the spacetime with metric \eqref{eq:exterior-metric}.

-In the late stage of the evolution in the effective LQC model, the collapse of the dust cloud will stop whence $v(r)\equiv\dot{r}=0$ is satisfied, which leads to $f(r)=1$ by using Eq. \eqref{eq:rdot-L}.
+In the late stage of the evolution in the effective LQC model, the collapse of the dust cloud will stop whence $v(r)\equiv\dot{r}=0$ is satisfied, which leads to $f(r)=1-k\tilde{r}_0^2$.
 At this point, $r$ takes the minimum value